 Right now, if you do the numbers and you’ve got a skilled energy assessor, you’re going to see that the feed-in tariff is the better return on investment.
 That scale is sliding and once that hits parity you’ll find that any good solar installation company will be following up with their existing customers, asking for their bills, and seeing if there is more money to be saved by using a battery.
 Batteries can be added on to any system down the track, as long as you’ve got the right designer working on the job.

 Still got questions?
-Contact our friendly team today on 1300 568 589 or book an in-house assessment here.
+Contact our friendly team today on 1300 568 589 or contact us.